smartbcity/fixers-i2/README.md

 | email | Email of the user | jojolasticot@gmail.com | admin@admin.com |
 | firstname | Firstname of the user | John | admin |
 | lastname | Lastname of the user | Deuf | admin |

+#### Incoming features:

+- Creates a realm role “admin” and assign to the admin user
+- Adds the “memberOf” claim to the jwt
+- Creates base roles (read_user, write_user ...)

 ## I2-config